Statement from the President and Provost

 Northwestern University is committed to excellent teaching, innovative research, and the personal and intellectual growth of its students in a diverse academic environment.
 The foundation of this pursuit is made possible only by the distinct collection of students, faculty, and staff that converge at the university.
 It is through this mutual exchange of ideas, experiences and perspectives that sustains the depth of our learning.

 True diversity is defined not only as differences in individual backgrounds, personal identities, intellectual approaches, and demographics; it is also the removal of barriers and the creation of space that allow individuals to fully engage in the life of the university.
-As individuals of our own unique identities—be it comprised of faith, race, sexuality, gender, disabilities, socioeconomic class, etc. – we each offer an irreplaceable opportunity to examine the issues before us from a newly encountered dimension.
+As individuals of our own unique identities—be it comprised of faith, race, sexuality, gender, abilities, socioeconomic class, etc. – we each offer an irreplaceable opportunity to examine the issues before us from a newly encountered dimension.
 The commitment to providing these opportunities equally to each and every member of our community is the force behind creating a diverse, ideal Northwestern University.